Little Downsend School, Ashtead, Leatherhead and Epsom

-Muddy says: For a small pre-prep with a strong family feel, the three Downsend schools are hard to fault.
+Muddy says: For a small pre-prep with a strong family feel and an innovative approach, the three Little Downsend schools are hard to fault.
+Small but perfectly formed, teaching little people with very big ideas, the three Little Downsends are hard to fault.

 What?
 Where?
-You’ll find the Ashtead pre-prep down a quiet residential street in Ashtead in a converted 1930s house.
-It’s a little over a mile from the main prep school in Leatherhead.
-In common with all three Downsend pre-preps, it’s very welcoming from the minute you walk in.
-There are currently 72 kids at the school, but this number grows as the year goes on and more two-year-olds join the First Steps classes.
+You’ll find the Little Downsend Ashtead down a quiet residential street in Ashtead in a converted 1930s house.
+It’s a little over a mile from the main Downsend School in Leatherhead.
+In common with all three Little Downsends, it’s welcoming and homely.
+There are currently 55 kids at the school, but this number grows as the academic year progresses and more two-year-olds join the First Steps classes.

 Facilities: The school is divided by year groups with separate rooms and play areas for each.
 There’s a school hall where the kids have their lunch, and assemblies are held, as well as a modern kitchen that prepares healthy meals for the kids each day.
 The school is working towards becoming sugar free, and the day I visited the kids were offered a date and cinnamon loaf, which got the thumbs up from most.

-Outside, the playground is astro turf so is usable all year round.
+Outside, the playground is astro turf so is in use all year round.
 It has zoned play areas that includes things like a mud kitchen, sandpit and quiet spots.
-Each week they introduce a theme, and when I visited it was space so there were boxes for making rockets, space hoppers, dress ups and a space station had been added.
+Each week they introduce a theme – when I visited the theme was ‘space’ so there were boxes for making rockets, space hoppers, dress ups and a space station had been added.

 What else?
 This is a school with a strong community feel to it – it’s relatively small and all the children know all of the staff, and vice versa.
-The school has strong links to the main school site, with kids being bussed over to use the facilities there such as the main sports hall, the astro turf games pitches and the swimming pool.
 They also make good use of nearby Ashtead Common for things like the Forest School.

 What?
 Where?
-Tucked away at the end of a cul-de-sac, Epsom Pre-prep school is a similar size to the school at Ashtead with 70 children.
-That number will grow to about 90 by the end of the academic year.
+Tucked away at the end of a cul-de-sac, Little Downsend Epsom is a similar size to the school at Ashtead with 46 children.
+And like Ashtead, that number will grow by the end of the academic year.

 What?
 Where?
-The Leatherhead Pre-prep is the biggest of the three with 132 pupils, and is positioned just a few hundred metres down the road from the main school site.
+The Little Downsend Leatherhead is the biggest of the three with 63 pupils, and is positioned just a few hundred metres down the road from the main school site.

 The outdoor space here is also worth mentioning because the site is a bit like a tardis.
 There’s a gate at the end of the garden which leads onto a further playing area (a secret garden, if you like), part of which has been laid with artificial grass making it practical for year-round use.

-Fees: The fees for all three pre-preps are the same.
-Full time school (Rising Reception, Reception and Year 1) is £3,660 a term; in First Steps and Rising Reception rises depending on how many sessions, starting at £980 for two sessions/week and £3,325 for nine sessions.
-All fees include lunch, expect where the session is morning only.
-There are discounts if you have more than one child at Downsend schools, of 5 per cent for the second, 10 per cent for the third, and 15 per cent for the fourth child.
+The fees for all three schools are the same.
+Full time school (Rising Reception, Reception and Year 1) is £3,990 a term; in First Steps and Rising Reception fees depend on how many sessions, starting at £1,069 for two sessions a week rising to £3,628 for nine sessions.
+All fees include lunch, except where the session is morning only.
+There are discounts if you have more than one child at Downsend schools, of 5 per cent for the second child, 10 per cent for the third, and 15 per cent for the fourth child.

-Word on the ground: Parents are happy with Downsend Pre-preps and almost all children move onto the Prep School.
-Parents like the facilities at the schools, and the down-to-earth nature of the Prep School, which also delivers on the academic results.
+Parents are happy with each Little Downsend and almost all children move onto the big school.
+Parents form close bonds with the staff at the schools, loving the innovative way in which their children are taught, in a down to earth environment, whilst also delivering on academic results.

 THE MUDDY VERDICT

-Good for: Families looking for community-minded pre-preps with strong pastoral care and strong ties to the family
+Good for: Families looking for a family oriented unpretentious nursery and Key Stage 1 with strong pastoral care and a flair for innovation.

 Not for: Those who want their little ones hothoused – all three schools are big on nurturing children and supporting their academic and emotional development.

 Dare to disagree?!
 Personal tours to any of the schools can be arranged all year around.
-The next Pre-prep open week will be from Feb 26 – 2 March 2018.
+There is also an online open morning on Fri 13 Nov at 10am.
 Click here to book a visit.